 System 1 and System 2 thinking

 The number of biases is almost endless.
 Daniel Kahneman and Amos Tversky have become world-famous for their work on biases.
-In order to get a better understanding of both yourself and the markets, we recommend reading Kahneman’s Thinking, Fast And Slow, and Rolf Dobelli’s The Art of Thinking Clearly.
+To better understand yourself and the markets, we recommend reading Kahneman’s Thinking, Fast And Slow and Rolf Dobelli’s The Art of Thinking Clearly.

 Kahneman believes we can divide our thinking into two buckets.
-The first is intuitive and automatic (system one).
-The second is rational, logical, and slow thinking (system 2).
-Traders must use system two to develop trading systems and strategies, while system one can help us taking ad-hoc and intuitive decisions on the spot.
+The first is intuitive and automatic (system one), and the second is rational, logical, and slow thinking (system 2).
+Traders must use system two to develop trading systems and strategies, while system one can help us make ad hoc and intuitive decisions on the spot.

 Rolf Dobelli’s book is an easier read than Kahneman’s and explains in an entertaining style 100 different biases.